Alamot/alamot_opencl_fractals/README.md

 ## Description

-This is a python application that computes Fractals (for the time being only the Mandelbrot set) using OpenCL in order to distribute the work across different platforms / devices.
+This is a python application that computes and renders Fractals (for the time being only the Mandelbrot set) using OpenCL in order to parallelize and distribute the work across different platforms / devices.

 OpenCL (Open Computing Language) is a framework for writing programs that execute across heterogeneous platforms consisting of central processing units (CPUs), graphics processing units (GPUs), digital signal processors (DSPs), field-programmable gate arrays (FPGAs) and others.